sam-wanta/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 print("I have", lemons, "lemons.")
 ```

-Notice that when `"apples"` is in quotes, it's treated as a string (the literal word "apples"), while `apples` outside of quotes is interpreted as a variable.
+Notice that when `"lemons"` is in quotes, it's treated as a string (the literal word "apples"), while `lemons` outside of quotes is interpreted as a variable.

 You can also use a **formatted string**, a.k.a. **f-string**: